 Warm, wise and welcoming, Helen Rolfe writes from the heart and invites you into her comforting world.

-Cloverdale is known for its winding roads, undulating hills and colourful cottages, and more recently, its Library of Shared Things.
-Need a ladder, a hedge trimmer or a waffle-maker?
-You can borrow it from the Library of Shared Things.
+Cloverdale is known for its winding roads, undulating hills and colourful cottages, and now for its Library of Shared Things: a place where locals can borrow anything they might need, from badminton sets to waffle makers.
+A place where the community can come together.

-And when Adam's daughter Zoe makes a startling discovery, it's time for the people at the Library of Shared Things to pull together and help one family with its biggest challenge of all.
+Then Adam's daughter makes a startling discovery, and the people at the Library of Shared Things must pull together to help one family overcome its biggest challenge of all . . .